Alcoa ramps up criticism of CFTC over LME warehouse reform

-NEW YORK (Reuters) - U.S. aluminum producer Alcoa Inc has stepped up efforts to challenge the U.S. commodities regulator’s intervention in the London Metal Exchange’s warehousing reform plan, criticizing its handling of the issue for a second time in as many months.
+NEW YORK, Aug 5 (Reuters) - U.S. aluminum producer Alcoa Inc has stepped up efforts to challenge the U.S. commodities regulator’s intervention in the London Metal Exchange’s warehousing reform plan, criticizing its handling of the issue for a second time in as many months.

-In a letter dated July 27, Alcoa general counsel Max Laun called on Timothy Massad, chairman of the U.S. Commodity Futures Trading Commission (CFTC), to retract a letter announcing its decision to delay ruling on the LME application to register as a “foreign board of trade” in the United States.
+In a letter dated July 27, Alcoa general counsel Max Laun called on Timothy Massad, chairman of the U.S. Commodity Futures Trading Commission (CFTC), to retract its decision to delay ruling on the LME application to register as a “foreign board of trade” in the United States.

 In March, the CFTC deferred considering the application, citing concerns the exchange had not made sufficient progress in addressing warehouse queue lengths.